astranet/meshRPC/README.md

 }
 ```

-See the full example [main.go](https://github.com/astranet/meshRPC/tree/master/example/greeter/main.go) that just populates config values.
+See the full [example/greeter/main.go](https://github.com/astranet/meshRPC/tree/master/example/greeter/main.go) that populates config values and starts a server.
 It took just a few lines to expose the service over network, as well as your custom HTTP endpoints.
 But, the question is, how to access those endpoints?
 For debugging purposes it's easy to also use `c.ListenAndServeHTTP` that will start an usual HTTP server in the same process, so you could connect to `greeter` instance directly.
 But that's not robust, because you want to have an API Gateway with load balancing and authorization, am I right? :)

 At this point users that would use gRPC usually put an [Envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/grpc) instance that will automatically convert HTTP/2 gRPC protobufs into HTTP/1.1 JSONs.
 You're expected to write an Envoy config and an xDS discovery service or install [Istio](https://istio.io/docs/concepts/security/) with automatic sidecar injection, on your Kubernetes cluster.
 I wish you luck.

 #### API Gateway for meshRPC

-We'll create a simple server that will look like an HTTP server, but it will also be a cluster discovery endpoint.
-All service nodes you will start will simply connect to it, and register within the cluster.
+We'll create a simple server that will act as an HTTP server, but it will also be a cluster discovery endpoint.
+All service nodes you will start will simply connect to it in order to discover each other.
 Actually, any service node may connect to any other service node to get into the mesh.
 MeshRPC initiates persistent TCP connections between peers, and all virtual connections and streams are multiplexed on these persistent conns.
 This is how [AstraNet](https://github.com/astranet/astranet) cluster works.

 ```go
 func() {